AuthorCarpentry/FSCI-2018/04-dynamic.md

 `_This is auto-populated from your ORCID profile using the @R-rorcid `rorcid` package._`

   b.
 Insert code to place the ORCID bio into the PI Biosketch section.
-Below the code chunk, add `r bio`'
+Below the code chunk, add `\`r bio\` `

 8. Save the changes, knit to HTML, and you'll see the biography from your ORCID file now appear in the reproducible report.